12 Ways Social Media Affects Relationships, From Research & Experts

-5. It can distract you from spending quality time with your partner.
+5. It can distract you from spending quality time with your partner

 Though internet addiction and Facebook addiction are not considered mental health disorders by the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), researchers recognize both as dependence issues, which can interfere with quality of life.

 The more we become hooked on the dopamine rush of social media, Page says, the less engaged or excited we will feel for the quieter, simpler moments of life.

 Next time you and your partner are together and both focused on your phones, bring awareness to that.

-6. It can affect our mental health.
+6. It can affect our mental health

 People with preexisting mental health issues may also be more susceptible to social comparisons, due to a negative cognitive bias, one study found.

 Though these issues are more individualistic than relational, they can bleed into romantic relationships.

-7. It can lead to body image issues.
+7. It can lead to body image issues

 The filtered and edited images you see all over social media can cause insecurities about your own body to surface, Ajjan says.

 Another study found the way wives perceive their own sexual attractiveness, based on negative body image, directly affects the marital quality of both the wife and the husband.

 In other words, these insecurities triggered by social media can interfere with emotional and physical intimacy and the overall quality of a relationship.

-8. It can make us more narcissistic.
+8. It can make us more narcissistic

 Research confirms that addictive social media use reflects a need to feed the ego and an attempt to improve self-esteem, both of which are narcissistic traits.

 Since you can be narcissistic without having a personality disorder, it's possible to develop these traits over time—and at least one small study has found excess social media use may be a trigger.

 And of course, being in a relationship with a narcissist is not healthy and can lead to trauma later on.

-Positive effects and benefits:
+Positive effects on relationships

-1. Social media helps single people meet each other.
+1. Social media helps single people meet each other

 In the digital age we live in, it's not uncommon for people to meet online or through dating apps—in fact, it may be more common.

-2. It can keep you connected to your partner.
+2. It can keep you connected to your partner

 Whether it's sending a funny meme over Instagram or taking a quick Snapchat, social media is an easy way for couples to interact throughout the day in a fun, low-pressure manner.